jholder090/Halie/README.md

 ## START! ***IMPORTANT***

 ```
-- Don't FORK OR CLONE
+- Don't FORK OR CLONE if you want to make this your own boilerplate!
+Then proceed
 - Create empty repo on local machine command line
 1) $ mkdir "name"
 2) $ cd "name"